Mid-Market Management Consulting Firm

 Up from 8, with the same team

-The most telling indicator came from new hire onboarding.
-A consultant who joined six weeks after the system went live described it as having a senior colleague with perfect recall of every project the firm had done, available whenever they needed it.
-The managing partner noted that the proposal quality improvement was not just speed — proposals were now consistently referencing the firm's most relevant past work, because the system surfaced engagements that the proposal author might not have known existed.
-The London office, which had historically operated with limited visibility into US engagements, reported using the search tool more frequently than either US office.
+The most telling sign came from new hire onboarding.
+A consultant who joined six weeks after launch described it as having a senior colleague with perfect recall of every project the firm had done, available whenever they needed it.
+The managing partner noted that proposal quality improved not just on speed — proposals now consistently referenced the firm's most relevant past work, because the system surfaced engagements the proposal author might not have known about.
+The London office, which had limited visibility into US engagements, ended up using the search tool more than either US office.

 “The previous taxonomy project failed because it asked 180 consultants to change how they work.
 This succeeded because it didn't ask anyone to change anything.
 You search the way you think, and the system figures out what you need.
 Our proposal process went from a scavenger hunt to a starting line.”